Leave this site

 The Code sets out enhanced rights for victims if the following criteria apply because they are more likely to require enhanced support and services through the criminal justice process:

 3.2.6.
-Special Measures
+Special measures

-Special Measures is the term used to describe the measures a court can order to assist vulnerable or intimidated witnesses to give their best evidence.
+Special measures is the term used to describe the measures a court can order to assist vulnerable or intimidated witnesses to give their best evidence.

 Victims under the age of 18 are automatically eligible as vulnerable.
 Victims of sexual offences are automatically eligible as intimidated.
 The primary rule in law presumes either evidence in chief or live link achieves best evidence.